 Evening Reporting Center (ERC)

 The Evening Reporting Center is a program that provides alternatives for at-risk youth.
-This program provides facilitated evidence based programs in a structured environment from 4:30-8:30pm, Monday-Friday.
+This program provides facilitated evidence based programs in a structured environment from 4:30-8:30pm, Monday-Wednesday.
 These are the peak hours in which teens are more likely to participate in mischief behaviors.

 Watch and listen to what the ERC program has done for this family: http://vimeo.com/89545833